 Testifying in court can be intimidating, to say the least.
-At the very least, I always role play the questions I intend to ask my client.
+At the very least, we always role play the questions we intend to ask our client.
 The words you use, how you act when you respond to questions, and how you carry yourself can have a HUGE impact on how the judge receives your testimony.

-In addition, I also grill my client with the most likely questions opposing counsel will ask.
+In addition, we also grill our clients with the most likely questions opposing counsel will ask.
 This is not complicated.
 Any decent attorney knows almost exactly what opposing counsel is going to ask, and where your case is vulnerable.
 If your attorney cannot quickly point out the problems with your case, you have hired the wrong attorney.

-As you prepare, keep in mind the three most important points when testifying in court:

-On cross-examination, answer only the question that is asked.
-Many clients offer more information than the question requires, and almost always this information hurts their cases.

-If your attorney objects to a question, stop talking and wait for the judge to rule.
-I have seen many parties answer a question in the middle of the judge ruling that the question should not be answered.
+As you prepare, keep in mind the three most important points when testifying in court: (1) On cross-examination, answer only the question that is asked.
+Many clients offer more information than the question requires, and almost always this information hurts their cases; (2) If your attorney objects to a question, stop talking and wait for the judge to rule.
+We have seen many parties answer a question in the middle of the judge ruling that the question should not be answered; (3) Make at least some eye contact with the judge, or the jury if you happen to have one.

 There is a trend in family courts toward informality and the possibility that the judge can get just a bit off track.
 You may be in front of the judge to address temporary spousal support when the opposing counsel ambushes you with last weekend's party pictures on Facebook.
 The judge may pounce on this opportunity to take a more comprehensive look at you and your family.
-And while you and your lawyer were well- prepared to answer financial questions, now you're on the spot about things that are completely unrelated to your hearing.
-My point here: when you go to court, you are opening your life up for scrutiny.
+And while you and your lawyer were well-prepared to answer financial questions, now you're on the spot about things that are completely unrelated to your hearing.
+Our point here: when you go to court, you are opening your life up for scrutiny.
 There is no law preventing the judge from asking you all kinds of uncomfortable questions that you must answer truthfully.